 Although the classification makes sense, as Walsh correctly points out, words can be overlapped and are easily interchangeable.
 It is, no doubtedly a good attempt of escaping subjectivity, but without actually achieving it.
 The intensity of each word will still vary among different people.

-Within this line, the USA national initiative on pain Control’s Pain Quality Assessement (PQAS) created another questionnaire.
-In this occasion, patients “are asked to indicate, on a scale of 1 to 10, how “intense” – or “sharp”, “hot”, “dull”, “cold”, “sensitive”, “tender”, “itchy”, etc – their pain has been over the past week”.
+Within this line, the USA national initiative on pain control created another questionnaire, the Pain Quality Assessement (PQAS).
+In this occasion, patients “were asked to indicate, on a scale of 1 to 10, how “intense” – or “sharp”, “hot”, “dull”, “cold”, “sensitive”, “tender”, “itchy”, etc – their pain has been over the past week”.
 But, of course, the scale would only be based on the experience of each individual.
-Again, it will not be the same the experience of a person that has been through much pain (a soldier, for example) as that to a person who has never been seriously injured.
+Again, it would not be the same the experience of a person that has been through much pain (a soldier, for example) as that to a person who has never been seriously injured.

-In the quest of an objective method concerning pain, neurosciences had to appear.
+In the quest of an objective method concerning pain, neurosciences also had its own say.
 Professor Irene Tracey, head of the University of Oxford’s Nuffield Department of Clinical Neurosciences has widely studied the brain’s response to pain.
 Dr. Tracey uses brain imaging and the notions of the brain’s interconnections to identify pain within the cortex.
-“A most objective method indeed, but highly invasive” as stated by Mr. Guillem Cucurull, also PhD student of ISE Lab at the Computer Vision Center.
-What his group is investigating is supplementary and highly useful in pain monitoring in intensive care units; cheaper and much less invasive.
+“A most objective method indeed, but highly invasive” as stated by Guillem Cucurull, PhD student of the ISE Lab at the Computer Vision Center.
+What this group is investigating opens a window of opportunities in the monitoring of patients in intensive care units; cheaper and much less invasive.
 All you need is a camera.